gayverjr/opencap/dox/openmolcas.md

 compute and export one particle transition density matrices between each pair of states.
 When the 'TRD1' keyword is activated, these densities are exported to an HDF5 file titled $JOBNAME.rassi.h5.
-When using XMS-CASPT2, RMS-CASPT2, or other variants which utilize rotated CASSCF wave functions, the effective Hamiltonian will be rotated into the original CASSCF basis using the rotation matrix provided in the output.
+When using XMS-CASPT2, RMS-CASPT2, or other variants which utilize rotated CASSCF wave functions, the CAP matrix will be rotated into the new basis using the rotation matrix.
+All MS-CASPT2 variants are specified as "MS-CASPT2" in the input.

 	 &RASSI
 	 TRD1